arjish/meta-meta-classification/README.md

 This generates `npy` files storing the query logits(preds) and query accuracy for all these problems.

-4. Train meta-aggregator using the query preds obtained above for the training problems:
+4. Train meta-aggregator using the query preds obtained from (3) for the training problems:

 ```
 python ./main_MC.py data/ILSVRC/ ckptILSVRC_moe/ -p filelistILSVRC -n 4